microsoft/DNS-Challenge/datasets/README.md

-# Datasets
+# Wideband Datasets

-This directory is the default location where the datasets will be downloaded to and stored.
+This directory is the default location where the **wideband** datasets will be downloaded to and stored.
 After the download, you will see the following directory structure:
 ```
 datasets 229G
 ├── clean 204G